Red Skull: Johann Shmidt

 The Red Skull later manipulates his way into the position in the form of US Secretary of Defense Dell Rusk (an anagram of "Red Skull") to develop a biological weapon called "Project Bloodwash" he tested at Mount Rushmore.
-He is exposed and defeated by the Avengers, where the Black Panther beats him so badly that he breaks the Red Skull's jaw in half.
+He is exposed and defeated by the Avengers, with Black Panther beating him so badly that he breaks the Red Skull's jaw in half.